-OK, I went on a mission to find every single place where to get the best coupons and came up with this ultimate list.
+I went on a mission to find every single place to get coupons and came up with this ultimate list.

 I poured over sales ads, emails, store receipts, even bathroom stalls (don’t worry, I washed my hands) to bring you every possible place you can find coupons!
 From the obvious to the obscure, my list covers them all.